lockerpm/secrets-sdk-dotnet/README.md

 1. Open the Solution Explorer.
 2. Right-click on a project within your solution.
 3. Click on *Manage NuGet Packages...*
-4. Click on the *Browse* tab and search for "Locker".
+4. Click on the *Browse* tab and search for "Locker.net".
 5. Click on the Locker package, select the appropriate version in the right-tab and click *Install*.